srh95/srh95/README.md

 ## Hiring Status

-I'm actively seeking full-time opportunities as a software engineer, Java developer, backend web developer or full stack developer.
+I'm actively seeking full-time opportunities as a software engineer, Java developer, Python developer, backend web developer or full stack developer.
 If you think I'd be a good fit for your team, I'd love to hear from you!

 ## Projects